skrey/yellow-extensions/source/publish/README.md

 ## How to update the standard installation

 The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions.
-You can update the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command), for example after language files have been changed.
+You can update the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command), for example after core functionality or language files have been changed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish yellow-extensions` and `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions` and `datenstrom/yellow`.

 ## Examples